 Diane Abbate, Director of Grant Review

 Office of Financial Resources

 Substance Abuse and Mental Health Services Administration

 Room 3-1044

 1 Choke Cherry Road

 Rockville, MD 20857

 Change the zip code to 20850 if you are using FedEx or UPS.

 Do not send applications to other agency contacts, as this could delay receipt.
-Be sure to include "Statewide Family Network Program RFA # SM-12-001" in item number 12 on the face page (SF-424) of any paper applications.
+Be sure to include "MFP RFA # SM-12-010" in item number 12 on the face page (SF-424) of any paper applications.
 If you require a phone number for delivery, you may use (240) 276-1199.

-Your application must be received by the application deadline or it will not be considered for review.
+Your application must be received by the application deadline.
 Please remember that mail sent to Federal facilities undergoes a security screening prior to delivery.
 You are responsible for ensuring that you submit your application so that it will arrive by the application due date and time.